How to Fix Video TDR Failure Error in Windows?

 Tweak your Power Management Settings

-It's likely that the way your PC or laptop handles graphics is being hampered by your power settings.
+The way your PC or laptop handles graphics is likely being hampered by your power settings.
 You might try disabling PCI Express to repair the Video TDR Failure.
 Take the following steps:

 • Open the Control Panel application by searching for it in your search bar.